-Downtown workers make up a sizable portion of downtown customers, and the district buzzes with activity during the work week and into the evenings.
-Weekends are also busy both day and night with residents and visitors enjoying downtown’s offerings.
+Downtown workers make up a sizable portion of downtown customers, and the district buzzes with activity during the workweek and into the evenings.
+Weekends are also busy both day and night with residents and visitors enjoying downtown offerings.
 The DSMA utilizes social media to promote downtown’s unique offerings on a daily basis.
-This has proven to be an extremely effective way to attract downtown visitors; particularly for the restaurants.
+This has proven to be an extremely effective way to attract downtown visitors; particularly for restaurants.

 While many downtown visitors have recently commented on improved cleanliness in the area, growth in the quick-service restaurant sector in recent years has contributed to ongoing issues, such as increased litter and the constant presence of overfilled waste bins on the sidewalks.
 Increased pedestrian traffic in this very popular district also adds to the need for services.
 The DSMA has addressed these issues by contracting with Universal Site Services.
 Under the current contract, the DSMA provides a 40-hour a week cleaning porter to wipe trash cans, sweep sidewalks and ensure downtown is clean and attractive.

 There is always more that can be done to support and promote downtown.
-Besides its own efforts to do so, the DSMA sees itself as an organization which helps to supplement City Hall’s efforts as well.
+Besides its own efforts to do so, the DSMA sees itself as an organization that helps to supplement City Hall’s efforts as well.
 It is important to note that the DSMA has not seen an assessment increase in ten years.
 However, there is an opportunity to explore a modification of the DBIA assessments such that better services can be provided, cleanliness and beautification initiatives can be implemented, marketing dollars can be accessed and there can be greater equity among the varied downtown businesses.

 Source: Downtown San Mateo Association 2018-2019 Annual Report

 CivicMic works with the Downtown San Mateo Association to facilitate community outreach and public engagement opportunities to determine the level of public support for the expansion of existing services and activities creating additional value for the Downtown Business Improvement Area.

 Business owners in the DBIA will receive a postcard with a link for an online survey to collect feedback in preparation for an onsite community meeting to discuss the DBIA services and proposed assessment structure.